Home

 Pope Benedict 16th, Palm Sunday, Rome.

 Easter in Rome - crowded, noisy, busy.
 And emotional, moving, buzzy.
-Everyone should go to Rome at Easter at least once in their lifetime.
+Everyone should experience it at least once in their lifetime.

 Italian culture, customs and events at Easter :